 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; CR 09−115: am.
 Table B Register May 2010 No. 653, eff.
 6−1−10; correction in Table B made under s.
 13.92 (4) (b) 7., Stats., Register January 2012 No. 673; renum. from DHS 172.23 Register June 2016 No. 726; correction in (1) (a) 1., 2., (b), Table A, B made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726; correction in Table B made under s.
 35.17, Stats., Register June 2016 No. 726.

-ATCP 76.24 Instructional programs.
-A pool that is used for instructional purposes shall be staffed by a lifeguard when the instructional program is in session.
-If the coach or instructor that provides instruction during the program is a lifeguard, the requirement of this subsection is met provided the coach or instructor can supervise the entire group.
-A pool that normally requires a lifeguard and that is open to the public during an instructional program session shall be supervised by an additional lifeguard or attendant pursuant to s.
-ATCP 76.23.

-History: CR 06−086: cr.
-Register August 2007 No. 620, eff.
-2−1−08; renum. from DHS 172.24 Register June 2016 No. 726; correction made under s.
-13.92 (4) (b) 7., Stats., Register June 2016 No. 726.

 Subchapter IV — Operation and Management

-ATCP 76.25 Permissible patron load.
+ATCP 76.25 Maximum patron load.
 (1) WATER ATTRACTIONS.
 The maximum number of patrons permitted to be in an individual water attraction at any one time shall be calculated on the basis of allowing one patron for every 15 square feet of water surface area.
 The splash zone of any water attraction shall be included in the calculation of the water surface.
+Pf

-(2) POOLS. (a) Pools used for swimming and combination pools.
-The maximum number of patrons permitted to be in the water of a pool used for swimming or a combination pool at any one time shall be computed on the basis of allowing one patron for every 15 square feet of the shallow portion of the pool and one patron for every 25 square feet of the deep portion of the pool.
-Three hundred square feet of pool water surface around each diving board and platform may be excluded in computing the permissible patron load.
+(2) POOLS. (a) Pools used for swimming.
+The maximum number of patrons permitted to be in the water of a pool used for swimming at any one time shall be computed on the basis of allowing one patron for every 15 square feet of the shallow portion of the pool and one patron for every 25 square feet of the deep portion of the pool.
+Three hundred square feet of pool water surface around each diving board and platform may be excluded in computing the maximum patron load.
 An additional 10 patrons for each diving board shall be included in the computation.
+Pf

 Whirlpools.
 The maximum number of patrons permitted to be in the water of a whirlpool at any one time shall be computed on the basis of allowing one patron for every 10 square feet of whirlpool surface area.
+Pf

 Wading pools.
 The maximum number of patrons permitted to be in the water of a wading pool at any one time shall be computed on the basis of allowing one patron for every 15 square feet of wading pool surface area.
+Pf

 Therapy and exercise pools.
 The maximum number of patrons permitted to be in the water of a therapy or exercise pool at any one time shall be computed on the basis of allowing one patron every 15 square feet of the shallow portion of the pool and one patron for every 25 square feet of the deep portion of the pool.
+Pf

 Hold